|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 In the morning, we drive to Barichara to explore this quaint and beautiful village.
 Founded in 1741, Barichara's colonial architecture of white-washed buildings and red-tiled roofs are simply stunning.

 Day 12: Hike Camino Real, to Villa De Leyva

 Before departing for Villa De Leyva, we hike the Camino Real to the small and sleepy one horse village of Guane.
 Along this stone path, you can see the mountains and canyon in the distance while passing farms and horse ranches.

-Day 20: Cartagena - Afrocolombian neighbourhood of La Boquilla by canoe
+Day 16: Cartagena - Afrocolombian Neighborhood of La Boquilla by Canoe

 Today we explore La Boquilla, an afrocolombian neighborhood in Cartagena by canoe (made of wood), through the natural tunnels of the mangrove forest while we learn about their community, including their fishing techniques.
 Enjoy some free time in the afternoon before our farewell dinner, to toast all of the sites, memories and locals encountered on your Colombian adventure.

 Our Colombian Adventure concludes with a transfer to Cartagena International Airport for your departure flight.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide